wumpus/paramsurvey/README.md

 The MapResults object has several properties:

 * `results` is a Pandas DataFrame containing the values of the pset and the keys returned by the worker function.
-If you prefer to deal with dictionaries and are not worried about memory usage, `results.to_dict` returns a list of dictionaries.
+Iterating over these results is documented above, as either dicts or tuples.
-* `failed` is a list of failed psets dictionaries, plus an extra '_exception' key if an exception was raised in the worker function.
+* `missing` is a DataFrame of psets that did not generate results, plus extra '_exception' and '_traceback' columns if an exception was raised in the worker function.
 * `progress` is a MapProgress object with properties containing the details of pset execution: total, active, finished, failures, exceptions.
 * `stats` is a PerfStats object containing performance statistics.

 ## Worker function limitations